open-ephys/acq-board-docs/source/Build-Instructions/index.rst

 We've done both with great results.

-For the instructions below, we'll make it clear which steps are only necessary if you're building the board yourself, or only if you're outsourcing the assembly process.
+For the instructions in this section, we'll make it clear which steps are only necessary if you're building the board yourself, or only if you're outsourcing the assembly process.

 .. toctree::
     :hidden: